nickcharlton/boxes/README.md

 Puppet and Chef), using the recommended installation method for each.

 With a reasonably fast internet connection and SSD, the time taken to build each both is approximately 15-20 minutes.
-(Or about 4 hours for two sets of each distro.)
+(Or about 2 hours for a complete set per distro.)

 ## Credits